 It worked.
 It gave many guerrillas the nudge they needed to quit.
 Why?

 “War is a human endeavour,” Jose says, “it’s fought by human beings.
 And when humanity is removed from the equation, by one side or the other, I think the reinsertion of the human aspect gives you an edge.”

 So how does all this apply to the fight against ISIS?

 3) BEYOND US & THEM.

-As an ethnographer, I’m interested in how people live, and why they’re living the way they do.
+As ethnographers, we’re interested in how people live, and why they’re living the way they do.

-So when I think about ‘the fight against ISIS’, and how to change the behaviour of a would-be terrorist, two questions come to mind:
+So when we think about ‘the fight against ISIS’, and how to change the behaviour of a would-be terrorist, two questions come to mind:

 a) Why do people join ISIS?